dyn-tracing/snicket_compiler/README.md

 2. Install the latest version of istio curl -L https://istio.io/downloadIstio | sh -

+3. Build WASME We use wasme to build, push and deploy our WASM filter.
+However, it only supports deploying filters EnvoyFilter_SIDECAR_INBOUND.
+This WASME code deploys using EnvoyFilter_ANY and it's at taegyunkim/wasme:patch-context

+cd deps
+git clone -b patch-context https://github.com/taegyunkim/wasme.git mv -r wasme patched_wasme cd patched_wasme make wasme cd _output export PATH=$PWD:$PATH

-3. Use the script below to set up a cluster, enable istio, and deploy the bookinfo application
+4. Use the script below to set up a cluster, enable istio, and deploy the bookinfo application

 python3 deps/fault_testing.py -s

 Note:  make sure you have logged into your webassemblyhub.io account by doing "wasme login" before the following step, or it won't work properly
-4. Build and push the filter in the messsage_counter directory through python3 fault_testing.py -bf
+5. Build and push the filter in the messsage_counter directory through python3 fault_testing.py -bf

-5. Deploy the filter you just built through python3 fault_testing.py -df
+6. Deploy the filter you just built through python3 fault_testing.py -df

-6. You can print out the $GATEWAY_URL environment variable, and do curl $GATEWAY_URL/productpage to see your running application's information.
+7. You can print out the $GATEWAY_URL environment variable, and do curl $GATEWAY_URL/productpage to see your running application's information.
 In the headers, there should be some extra headers from your filter.